-Health Information Technology
+Health Information Technology + \$3.8B

-The California Area supports a large investment in health information technology; Tribal and Urban Indian health programs require a strong medical records system that is both interoperable and offers modern features, including a public health component.
+The California Area supports a large investment in health information technology; Tribal and urban Indian health programs require a strong medical records system that is both interoperable and offers modern features, including a public health component.
 The Resource Patient Management System (RPMS) and medical records interface Electronic Health Record (EHR) comprise a powerful database technology in need of modernization or replacement with a commercial product.
 The cost of this effort would overwhelm the current IHS budget - a financial commitment similar, but appropriately scaled to the Veterans Administration electronic medical records replacement effort is required.

-Community Health Representative
+Community Health Representative + \$3.2B

-+ \$2.9B
+Across IHS, CHR Programs provide essential services for an under resourced, heavily chronic disease-burdened segment of the overall population.
+Per data obtained through the IHS CHR Data Mart, California Area Tribal and Urban Indian RPMS-using CHR programs provided essential services, including: diabetes, hypertension, injury control, administration and management, and cardiovascular disease.
+CHR activities including Diabetes; Hypertension; Injury Control, administration and management, and Cardiovascular Disease.

-Across IHS, CHR Programs provide essential services for an under resourced, heavily chronic disease- burdened segment of the overall population.
-Per data obtained through the IHS CHR Data Mart, California Area tribal and Urban Indian RPMS-using CHR programs, to provide many CHR activities including Diabetes; Hypertension; Injury Control, administration and management, and Cardiovascular Disease.
-CHRs provide essential services in terms of patient education, health promotion / disease prevention and transportation for members of their communities.
-It is highly likely that the CHR services in the California Area are not being captured in the CHR Data Mart due to a lack proper accounting of services since many of the CA Area sites have moved to Non-RPMS systems.
+CHRs provide essential services in terms of patient education, health promotion /disease prevention and transportation for members of their communities.
+It is highly likely that the CHR services in the California Area are not being captured in the CHR Data Mart due to a lack of proper accounting services, since many of the CA Area sites have moved to Non-RPMS systems.
 IHS does not currently have a method for capturing CHR activity (Services and contacts) from Non-RPMS users, those without access to CHR Reporting Package.
 Such system challenges are barriers to capturing CHR data from Non-RPMS users and influence attempts to understand the actual impact of CHR work.
-CHRs often work hand-in-hand with healthcare professionals to extend services into the community setting, providing invaluable services that bridge coverage gaps by connecting patients with much needed healthcare and socio-economic services in communities where aging population, high chronic disease burden, and limited resources (funding and staff shortages) may lead to ultimately unacceptably poor health and quality of life outcomes for AI/ANs.
+CHRs often work hand-in-hand with health care professionals to extend services into the community setting, providing invaluable services that bridge coverage gaps by connecting patients with much needed health care and socio-economic services in communities where aging population, high chronic disease burden, and limited resources (funding and staff shortages) may lead to ultimately unacceptably poor health and quality of life outcomes for AI/ANs.